-2022) in place which has liberalised a significant share of commodity trade.
-However, some tariff quota restrictions are still in place particularly in the all-important agricultural sector, although these were temporarily lifted during the course of the war, leading to sharp reactions by some of the member states.
-The AA/DCFTA also already committed Ukraine to a gradual adoption of the Acquis.
-Nonetheless, embarking on full accession means a much fuller adoption of common standards and participation in EU programs.
+participation in EU programs.
 Furthermore, one can confidently predict that without the prospect of EU membership it is unlikely that the institutional and governance issues would be seriously tackled which strongly impact on the interest of foreign investors and trading partners to engage in the country's economic reconstruction.

-The prospect of EU accession will intensify trade and FDI links through three channels: (i) a direct effect of reduction of trade barriers and convergence of standards (ii) the impact on institutional and governance issues given various conditionality clauses in the accession process and the institutional anchorage in the EU (iii) the impact on growth and qualitative up-grading of Ukraine's economy through factors (i) and (ii) as well as the increased participation in EU policy-programmes and increased EU budgetary flows.
-These themselves generate feed-back loops by stimulating growth in EU member states through increased trade, FDI and financial linkages.
+The prospect of EU accession will intensify trade and FDI links through three channels: through (i) a direct effect of reduction of trade barriers and convergence of standards (ii) the impact on institutional and governance issues given various conditionality clauses in the accession process and the institutional anchorage in the EU (iii) the impact on growth and qualitative up-grading of Ukraine's economy through factors (i) and (ii) as well as the increased participation in EU policy-programmes and increased EU budgetary flows.
+These themselves generate feed-back loops by stimulating growth in EU member states through the increased trade, FDI and financial linkages.

 Despite this overall positive picture, we should not forget structural adjustment issues which are often a crucial element in the political perception of whether countries gain or lose from trade and FDI liberalisation.
-As discussed in Section 10.2, agriculture and potentially food products are an important sector of Ukraine's economy and they have a significant comparative advantage in these areas.
+As discussed in Section 2, agriculture and potentially food products are an important sector of Ukraine's economy and it has a significant comparative advantage in these areas.
 Hence, in this sector Ukraine will become an important supplier to the EU market as a whole, but also an important competitor in both quantity and quality to existing EU producers; this has already led to strong reactions by farmers (and - in response to this - by governments) in neighbouring countries during the war period when tariff-quota restrictions were lifted by the EU.
-Such reactions are likely to increase as Ukraine's accession process is unfolding and the prospects of it being able to draw on CAP support become more real (although initially transitory arrangements will mean only a phased-in disbursement of CAP money even after accession).
+Such reactions are likely to increase as the Ukraine's accession process is unfolding and the prospects of it being able to draw on CAP support become more real (although initially transitory arrangements will mean only a phased-in disbursement of CAP money even after accession).
 International investors will furthermore play an important role in the qualitative up-grading of the food-producing sector and this will strengthen Ukraine's competitive position.
-There will also be other areas (see Section 10.3) in which competitive pressure will be exerted by Ukraine on existing member countries; these countries will be differentially affected given their geographic location (gravity factor) and the extent to which their current comparative advantage position overlaps with that of Ukraine.
+There will also be other areas (see Section 3) in which competitive pressure will be exerted by Ukraine on existing member countries; these countries will be differentially affected given their geographic location (gravity factor) and the extent to which their current comparative advantage position overlaps with that of the Ukraine.
 Hence, structural adjustment will definitely take place in the incumbent EU member countries as a result of Ukraine's accession to the EU and these will cause a certain amount of political resistance even though over time the overall welfare benefits will become apparent - as they have in previous rounds of Enlargement.